henrikmathiesen/sql-with-mysql/README.md

 #### My naming convention (for now)

 Tables and Columns should be PascalCase.
 Table names in plural form.
-Column names can repeat across tables, but in queries we can scope them, for example: SELECT g.Name, g.Id FROM Games as g; to avoid naming collisions.
+Column names can repeat across tables, but in queries we can scope them, for example: SELECT g.Name, g.Id FROM Games g; to avoid naming collisions.

 #### Discussions about naming conventions